MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/sign-up-for-office-365.md

 Before you buy, put some thought into the plan you sign up for.
 This will help prevent growing pains later.

-Watch a short video about choosing an Office 365 business plan.
+Watch a short video about choosing an Office 365 business plan.<br><br>

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/906be77d-ded6-48fb-a25f-da110f787282]